ImashaAV/ImashaAV.github.io/posts/2026-08-10-how-much-rent-verification.md

 •	Rank is ordinal because it has a meaningful order (1st biggest increase, 2nd biggest increase etc.).
 But the gap between rank 1 and rank 2 isn’t necessarily equal to the gap between rank 2 and rank 3.
 •	% change and rent price ($) are ratio because they both have a meaning zero (0% means no change and $0 means no rent).

+## Alignment of data and question

+HowMuch.net’s visualization doesn’t explicitly state a research question.
+So, I decided that the implied question inferred from its title should be: “Which US cities experienced the fastest increasing and decreasing rent prices over the past year?”

+The data used to answer this is the percentage change across a year in average two-bedroom apartment rent prices from April 2020 to April 2021.
+This is calculated for the 100 most populated cities in the US, sourced from Apartment Guide’s May 2021 Rent Report.

+Overall, there is a strong alignment between the data and the question, but I will explore this on a few specific points.

+•	Apartment size: The question is broadly around “rent prices”, but the data only covers two-bedroom apartments.
+There could be different rent trends for other apartment types like studios, one-bedrooms or larger units.
+So, the chart technically answers a narrower question than what its title suggests.

+•	Sample of selected cities: The data is limited to the 100 most populated US cities.
+This is understandable in practical sense, but it means the chart cannot claim to represent all US cities.

+•	Time period: The one-year window considered in this visualization (April 2020-April 2021) is a volatile period in the market.
+The Airbnb market was affected by pandemic related remote work and migration.
+This actually suits the question well, because it captures a period of extreme change.
+But we should keep in mind that these swings may not reflect a typical year for rent prices.

+Overall, I think the data is a direct match for the question.
+The data doesn’t measure something entirely different from what it claims to show.
+The main issue is that the title talks broadly about “rent prices” and “US cities” but the data considers only two-bedroom apartments, and only in the 100 biggest cities.
+So, it’s more of a scope not being addressed properly than the data being wrong.